mattmakai/fullstackpython.com/content/pages/meta/00-change-log.markdown

 on GitHub.

 ## 2022
+### October
+* Starting to get back into updating this site again!
+Note that I'll probably spend most of my side project time on [Plushcap](https://www.plushcap.com/) but I'm removing old resources and adding new good ones on here to keep the site maintained.

 ### March
 * I decided to go so minimal that I removed the logo to make the site load faster, and also got rid of some unncessary CSS on front page.